We offer many training opportunities for graduate students in Counseling Psychology and Clinical Psychology programs of study.

 - Supervision of Practicum Students: Each intern will engage in a clinical supervision experience of a doctoral-level practicum student.
 Three hours per week will be allotted to this experience (1.5 hours of face-to-face supervision with trainee and 1.5 hours of supervision prep time to review notes and tapes).
 We will make every attempt to provide interns with supervision experience during both the fall and spring semesters, though this cannot always be guaranteed due to practicum student availability.
 Opportunities for supervising a practicum student over the summer may also be available.

 - Outreach and Prevention Programs: Outreach and Prevention programs are an important part of Counseling Center services.
 Early outreach and prevention can often enable students to deal with concerns before they develop into more serious problems.
 Moreover, outreach and consultation services are necessary to meet the needs of those groups of students who do not actively ask for help by approaching a counseling center or other mental health agency.
 Research supports the use of alternative services to effectively address the needs of culturally diverse and non-traditional students.
 Interns participate in a variety of outreach activities, such as presentations, university-wide fairs, and consultation projects.
-An average of 2 hours per week of outreach and consultation is allotted in the weekly schedule during fall and spring; 2.5 hours is allotted during the summer.
+An average of 2 hours per week of outreach and consultation is allotted in the weekly schedule during fall and spring.
 Some weeks will not include any outreach activities, while other weeks might require several hours of outreach.
 We require a minimum of 12 outreach activities over the course of the internship.
-These activities can include (but are not limited to): Alcohol/Depression/ Eating Disorder screenings, presenting a workshop at the Journey Conference (a 1-day empowerment/self-esteem conference for high-school girls), participation in The Mental Health Summit, presenting at Eating Disorders Awareness Week, and other trainings/presentations as requested by various campus agencies over the course of the year.
+These activities can include (but are not limited to): Alcohol/Depression/ Eating Disorder screenings, presenting a workshop at the Journey Conference (a 1-day empowerment/self-esteem conference for at-risk high school girls), presenting at Eating Disorders Awareness Week, and other trainings/presentations as requested by various campus agencies over the course of the year.
 Interns also develop year-long consultation or liaison relationships with a campus cultural center (i.e., The Marcus Garvey Cultural Center, Asian-Pacific American Student Services Center, Cesar Chavez Cultural Center, Native American Student Services Center, GLBTA Office, etc.), and will be matched up with a Residence Hall Director over the course of the year.
 Occasional evening and weekend outreach will be required.

-- Assessment: Though the Counseling Center does not offer formal assessment opportunities (i.e., Learning Disability assessments or full psych batteries), interns are expected to integrate use of appropriate self-report and objective personality assessment tools into their clinical work.
-Interns will gain familiarity with various self-report assessment tools, including the Beck Depression Inventory, State-Trait Anxiety Inventory, Yale-Brown Obsessive Compulsive Scale, Eating Attitudes Test, etc. Interns will also be expected to administer at least one objective personality measure (i.e., MMPI, MCMI, or PAI) with one of their clients during the course of the internship year.
-Interns will receive at least 2 trainings per semester on assessment as part of the Professional Development seminar.
+- Assessment: Interns are expected to integrate use of appropriate self-report and objective personality assessment tools into their clinical work for diagnostic purposes and to measure client progress.
+Interns will gain familiarity with various self-report assessment tools, including the Beck Depression Inventory, State-Trait Anxiety Inventory, Eating Attitudes Test, etc. Interns are required to administer at least two objective personality measures (i.e., MMPI, MCMI, and/or PAI) with one of their clients during the course of the internship year.
+Interns will receive at least two trainings per semester on assessment as part of the Professional Development seminar and will meet periodically for supervision with the Assessment Coordinator.
+Interns will also be trained in use of the SASSI and will admister at least one AOD (Alcohol and Other Drugs) assessment during the internship under the supervision of a senior staff member.

 - Non-direct Training Activities (Supervision, Seminars, Special Interest Areas)

 - Individual Supervision: Interns will receive a minimum of 2 hours per week of individual supervision.
 The intern's primary supervisor will provide supervision for psychotherapy/counseling, agency issues, and professional development.
 The supervisor will review client recordings and have knowledge of all clients being seen by the intern.
 In addition, the primary supervisor will assist the intern with supervision of practicum students.
 The supervisor will also serve as advocate and consultant for other Center-related activities and can assist the intern in decisions relating to professional development.
-Supervisors will provide written feedback at mid-semester and end of semester evaluation meetings.
+Supervisors will provide written feedback at mid-semester and end-of-semester evaluation meetings.
 Interns typically have a different supervisor each semester.
-The Training Director assigns the supervisor pairings on the basis of the intern’s training needs and the available resources within the Center.
-Intern input is welcome and encouraged.
+Interns will rank their top two supervisor choices and the Training Director will make the final assignment based on intern preferences, training needs, and available Center resources.

 - Professional Development Seminar: Interns will address issues of professional growth and development, clinical and multicultural issues, and entry into professional psychology in this seminar.
 Presentations by senior staff members, campus & community professionals, and interns cover a wide range of topics based on the intern group’s needs and interests.
 Interns are welcome to make suggestions regarding topics they would like to see addressed in this seminar.
-Sample topics have included: Ethical and Legal Issues; Empirically supported treatments; Working with veterans; PTSD and trauma; Mindfulness approaches; Eating Disorders; Couples Therapy; Substance Abuse; Domestic Violence; Experiential Therapies; Job Preparation; Preparation for Licensure, etc. This seminar meets weekly for 1.5 hours throughout the course of the internship year.
-Interns will be expected to present on an empirically supported treatment once per semester during this seminar.
+Sample topics have included: Ethical and legal issues; empirically supported treatments; PTSD and trauma; mindfulness approaches; eating disorders; couples therapy; working with veterans; assessment; substance abuse; interpersonal violence; experiential therapies; job preparation; preparation for licensure, etc. This seminar meets weekly for 1.5 hours throughout the course of the internship year.
+Interns will be expected to present on an empirically supported treatment during this seminar.

 - Group Seminar: This seminar supplements interns’ experiential learning (i.e., direct service and weekly debriefings with co-leader) by providing additional information and opportunities for reflection and dialogue.
 The seminar’s initial focus is on the Counseling Center’s group philosophy and procedures, Yalom’s interpersonal process theory, co-leader relationships, stages of group development, and group process dynamics and interventions.
 Subsequently, the seminar provides an opportunity for case conference-type reflection and dialogue, viewing of video recordings, brainstorming of alternative interventions, and for enhancing knowledge about group stages and processes.
 The Group Seminar meets weekly for 1.5 hours throughout the year.

-- Diversity Seminar: This seminar meets for 1.5 hours every other week throughout the year.
+- Multicultural Seminar: This seminar meets for 1.5 hours every other week throughout the year.
 The seminar provides a combination of didactic training about multicultural issues; process of personal identity, biases, and values; and case conference discussion of diverse clients.
-This seminar includes topics such as: Spirituality in Therapy; Men’s issues; GLBTQ issues; Learning Differences; First Generation College Students; Sizism; Hidden Identities, Disabilities; viewing of several films pertaining to diversity; meetings with the various Cultural Centers on campus; and multicultural discussions and potlucks.
+This seminar includes topics such as: Spirituality in Therapy; Men’s issues; GLBT issues; Learning Differences; First Generation College Students; Sizism; Hidden Identities; Disabilities; viewing of several films pertaining to diversity; meetings with the various Cultural Centers on campus; and multicultural case conferences and potlucks.
 Interns are expected to participate actively and stretch themselves in this seminar.
 Interns will have the opportunity to build various aspects of the seminar in order to tailor their learning experience.

 - Case Conference: Case conference is designed to give interns additional